 How are students assessed at Key Stage 3?

 Standardised scores are reported in year 7 and 8 where 100 reflects the year group average score.
-The follows closely from the SATs reporting system used in Key Stage 2.
+This follows closely from the SATs reporting system used in Key Stage 2.

 How do you support students at school?

 All students are allocated a form group, and the form tutor is the first port of call for all support.

 We also have Heads of Year and pastoral leaders to provide an additional support as and when needed.
 They deal with both academic and pastoral matters.
 We also have a number of specialists such as school counsellor.

 What enrichment opportunities are there for students at Trinity School?